ForestMars/Kosher/README.rst

     pip install -U kosher

-conda package is in the works.
+Conda package is in the works.

 Usage